 The input of the radar shall not be subject to compression for signal levels up to at least -40 dBm (measured at the input of the receiver).

 NOTE 1: A high compression level corresponds to high immunity against blocking.
-Blocking is the effect when a strong Out of Band or spurious signal degrades the receiver ability to detect the wanted signal.
+Blocking is the effect when a strong Out of Band or spurious signal entering through another channel in the operating band degrades the receiver ability to detect the wanted signal in the selected channel.

-NOTE 2: Due to physical constraints in LNA design and A/D converter realization, the receiver input compression level cannot be set arbitrarily high because this may prevent detection of small targets (and thus affect performance).

 Figure 6: Illustration of finding the receiver 1dB compression point